 What to look for in a diaper bag for travel

-When you travel, you need a diaper bag with some specific characteristics A great diaper bag must be:
+When you travel, you need a diaper bag with some specific characteristics The best diaper bag is:

 The right size